Siindbad/HackHub-Save-File-Editor/README.md

 		[ USAGE ]

-There will be a README Function Inside the application for you to view and read with small insetruction
+There will be a README Function Inside the application for you to view and read with small instructions

        [ FOR EDITORS ]